pyscripter/python4delphi/Demos/readme.txt

 Demo33  Using Threads inside Python
 Demo34  Dynamically creating, destroying and recreating PythonEngine.
-Uses PythonVersions Demo35  Fast access to numpy arrays using the buffer protocol
+Uses PythonVersions Demo35  Fast access to numpy arrays using the buffer protocol Demo36  True thread parallelism using the new emNewInterpreterOwnGIL thread execution mode in Python 12